 Research in Greece is carried out primarily by Higher Education Institutions (HEIs) and Research Centers (RC).
-HEIs are independent public law bodies comprising what is referred to in Greek as AEI (universities, polytechnic schools and the school of fine arts) and TEI (technological educational institutions, and the higher institute of pedagogical and educational training).
-Currently there are 22 AEIs and 14 TEIs with 268 and 168 departments respectively.
-Research is also carried out in research centres, supervised by the General Secretariat of Research and Technology (GSRT) of the Ministry of Education, Research and Religious Affairs.
+HEIs and public RCs are independent public law bodies meaning they are self administered, but supervised and financed by the state.
+Currently there are 25 HEIs with several departments and 40 public RCs including institutes and units that they are comprised from.
+As of 2019, HEIs activities fall under the supervision of the Ministry of Education and Religious Affairs and RCs are supervised by the General Secretariat of Research and Technology (GSRT) of the Ministry of Development and Investments.
 A number of specialized research centres are nonetheless supervised by other ministries.
 In addition to the above, research is carried out within other organisations like public and private hospitals, museums, private companies, etc. albeit to a smaller extent when compared to universities and research centers.
 The GSRT, the main public funder, supports the activities of research organisations and productive sectors of the economy through competitive funding.

 In 2017, the General Secretariat of Research and Technology (GSRT) established a Working Group (WG) of consultative nature to support GSRT with the development of a national strategy on Open Science.
-Members of the WG include all major national stakeholders in the OS/OA ecosystem.
+Members of the WG include key national stakeholders in the OS/OA ecosystem.
 The WG’s mission is:

 - To map the current situation at national and European level and the necessary measure for formulating a national OS strategy aligned with the ERA roadmap and other related documents

 - To present to the GSRT proposals regarding the potential involvement of other stakeholders at a later stage